-Nayanka was educated at the School of Oriental and African Studies (SOAS) where she gained a BA in Politics and Development, and she holds an MSc from the London School of Economics (LSE) in Urbanisation and Development.
+Nayanka was educated at the School of Oriental and African Studies (SOAS) where she holds a BA in Politics and Development and a MSc at the London School of Economics (LSE) in Urbanisation and Development.
 Nayanka also holds a MRes in Political Science, also from the LSE.
-She holds a doctorate in Leadership Studies with reference to Security and Development from King’s College London.
+She holds a doctorate in Leadership Studies with reference to Security and Development from King’s.
 Her PhD thesis completed in May 2020 was titled: Leadership and State-Building in Guinea-Bissau: Binding and Unbinding Mutuality in State and Society Relations.

 Nayanka has published peer-reviewed articles in the ALC Africa Comments Series and the ALC COVID-19 Op-ed Series.
 She has also organised and overseen numerous academic conferences and symposiums.